zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 The API Gateway can output a special header that contains the value of the instance ID of the API service that the request has been routed to.
 This is useful for understanding which service instance is being called.

 The header name is `X-InstanceId`, and the sample value is `discoverable-client:discoverableclient:10012`.
-This is identical to `instanceId` property in Discovery service's registration.
+This is identical to `instanceId` property in the registration of the Discovery service.

 Use the following procedure to output a special header that contains the value of the instance ID of the API service.